pavanjava/events-app-api/project.md

 User Stories
 * Authenticate users
 * Users can CRUD events
-* Users can upvote/downvote events
+* Users can upvote/downvote events -- left for someone who branches this repo
-* Users can bookmark an event
+* Users can bookmark an event -- left for someone who branches this repo
 * Users can comment on an event
 * Events can be seen in realtime